verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 Each line in the flat placement file corresponds to a netlist primitive and has the following format::

-    primitive_name    X    Y    Subtile    Site   # optional extra info
+    primitive_name    X    Y    subtile    site   # optional extra info

 The ``primitive_name`` is the netlist name of the primitive (see :ref:`VPR netlist naming conventions<vpr_blif_naming_convention_primitives>`).

-``X``, ``Y``, and ``Subtile`` describe the placement coordinates of the complex block within which the primitive should be placed (see :ref:`VPR Placement File Format<vpr_place_file>`).
+``X``, ``Y``, and ``subtile`` describe the placement coordinates of the complex block within which the primitive should be placed (see :ref:`VPR Placement File Format<vpr_place_file>`).

-``Site`` is the ``flat site index`` on which the primitive should be placed.
-The flat site index is the index of a primitive site within its primitive type within its complex block type.
-Values are in [0...total_primitive_count-1], e.g. if there are 10 ALMs per cluster, 2 FFS and 2 LUTs per ALM, then flat site indices for FFs would run from 0 to 19, and flat site indices for LUTs would run from 0 to 19.
+The``site`` specifies the ``flat site index`` of the primitive site on which the primitive should be placed, i.e. the index of the primitive type site within its complex block type.
+For example, if there are 10 ALMs per cluster, 2 FFs and 2 LUTs per ALM, then flat site indices for FFs and LUTs would each run from 0 to 19.

 Optional information, e.g. cluster index or primitive type name, may be included after the `Site`; the legalizer ignores this information.

+.. note:: The primitives in a flat placement file can be listed in any order.

 Example flat placement file entries are shown below: